 Exposed to asbestos while serving in the Air Force?
 Get a free veterans packet — you may qualify for benefits and financial aid.

-The Air Force used asbestos for a wide variety of functions inside its aircraft.
-From the military branch’s inception in 1947 until the late 1970s, virtually all of its aircraft contained asbestos.
+The U.S. Air Force used asbestos for a wide variety of functions inside its aircraft.
+From the military branch’s inception in 1947 until the early 1980s, virtually all of its aircraft contained asbestos.

-Some of the aircraft that used asbestos in that time period include:
+Aircraft that used asbestos in that time period included:

 - U-2 Spyplanes